 The following must take place, unless waived:

 a.
-You must be weighted and shown to exceed the screening table weight.
+You must be weighed and shown to exceed the screening table weight.
 If so, you must be taped in order to determine if you exceed the body fat standard.

 b.
 If you fail the tape test, your commander will then initiate a flag.
 After initiating the flag, your commander must enroll you into an overweight program.
 Your commander informs you of this fact by memorandum.
 Once you acknowledge receipt of this memorandum, the clock starts for the purposes of the possible chapter action.